QuantEcon/lecture-python-programming/source/rst/troubleshooting.rst

 For this task you can either

-* use `conda upgrade -c conda-forge quantecon` on the command line, or
+* use `conda upgrade quantecon` on the command line, or

-* execute `!conda upgrade -c conda-forge quantecon` within a Jupyter notebook.
+* execute `!conda upgrade quantecon` within a Jupyter notebook.

 If your local environment is still not working you can do two things.